 A Credit Union’s Best Game Plan

-The FASB’s ASU 2016-01 guidance takes effect December 2018, which will be here before we know it.
-There are plenty of steps that credit unions need to start taking now in order to ensure a smooth transition for their equity securities.
+The FASB’s ASU 2016-01 guidance took effect December 15, 2018.
+There are steps that credit unions need to start taking now in order to ensure a smooth transition for their equity securities.

 The first step is to consider their alternative investment options.
-It’s important to have a wide range of offerings, but with ASU 2016-01 and FVTNI, options like mutual funds and stocks won’t be the most stable choices.
+It’s important to have a wide range of offerings, but with ASU 2016-01 and FVTNI, options like mutual funds and stocks are not the most stable choices.
 Instead, credit unions need to look to investment solutions that put the emphasis on three things: minimal volatility, predictability, and flexibility.

 By acquiring well-designed permanent insurance policies on the lives of key employees, credit unions can earn income through the growth of the cash value and the ultimate payment of the death benefit.
 Most policies provide crediting guarantees to minimize volatility and maximize predictability, and offer the flexibility to take out cash using policy loans or withdrawals.
 Credit unions should consider engaging institutional life insurance advisors in order to ensure that the transition goes smoothly.
 They can ensure that the due diligence process is done above board, constantly monitor the performance of the CUOLI, and provide administrative and accounting entry support.